stefanoborini/book-modelviewcontroller/source/notes.rst

 then passed to the model.
 The model fills it with the new data and those automatically change proper things in the view.

+Detail the challenges of asynchronous component in testing